pubnub/c-core/README.md

 - `.pubnub.yml`: Standard Pubnub library description in YAML
 - `.travis.yml`: Configuration for Travis CI (POSIX: Linux and MacOS)
 - `.appveyor.yml`: Configuration for Appveyor CI (Windows)
+- `.clang-format`: Configuration for Clang-format tool that we use to format C/C++ source code

 ## Contributing